antipalos/vivliothiki/cardano-dev/kevm/testnet-web3/NodeJS_on_Windows10.md

 # NodeJs on a Windows10 system

-This is a short step-by-step guide on how to prepare a Windows 10 computer to execute the Javascript examples in this repository.
+This is a short step-by-step guide on how to prepare a Windows 10 computer to execute the NodeJS/Javascript examples from this repository.

 ## 1.) install GIT